alphagov/whitehall/STYLEGUIDE.md

         //do some stuff
       };

-      Whitehall.Frontend.TheThing = TheThing;
+      GOVUK.TheThing = TheThing;
-    )}(jQuery);
+    )}();

 Defining functions on the prototype as opposed to defining them privately in the constructor exposes them making the objects easier to test.
-Although in theory you should never test a private method, it's sometime helpful to do so in Javascript - particularly when testing objects which are very tightly coupled to the dom and often don't have any public API.
+Although in theory you should never test a private method, it's sometimes helpful to do so in Javascript - particularly when testing objects which are very tightly coupled to the dom and often don't have any public API.

-Objects in general should not be defined as singletons.
-Using singletons makes re-use difficult, prevents multiple instances and makes testing difficult.
-In the rare case that a singleton is appropriate it should be defined as above, except an instance should be assigned to the namespace finally:

-    (function ($) {
-      function TheSingletonThing(params) {
-      }

-      Whitehall.TheSingletonThing = new TheSingletonThing();
-    )}(jQuery);
+Defining the constructor in the wrapper function's scope, then assigning it to the namespace improves readability by keeping names shorter.

+### Other style points

+Favour named arguments in a hash over sequential arguments.
+[Connascence of naming is a weaker form of connascence than connascence of position][5].

 In general, use of anonymous functions should be avoided.
 Code made up of anonymous functions is more difficult to profile and debug.

 bad: